TL;DR

-As FCA-authorised motor insurance experts in the UK, WeCovr continuously analyses market trends to protect drivers.
+As FCA-authorised insurance experts in the UK, WeCovr continuously analyses market trends to protect drivers.
 Our latest 2025 research uncovers a severe financial risk many motorists are unaware of: the staggering long-term cost of even minor driving convictions, which can quietly drain your finances for a decade or more.

 It's a scenario played out on UK roads every day.
 A momentary lapse in concentration, creeping slightly over the speed limit, or a quick glance at a mobile phone.
 The immediate penalty—a fixed fine and a few points on your licence—feels manageable.
 But the true cost is a hidden, financial time bomb.